PostHog/posthog.com/contents/blog/brand.md

 So, if you're serious, go nuts on your brand.
 Go weirdly hard.

-To give you an example, we built a merch store:
+To give you an example, we built a [merch store](/merch):

 * We started with me emailing users for their address and size, ordering merch and having it delivered to my house, and me then posting it internationally to them.
+[Do things that don't scale](https://paulgraham.com/ds.html]!

-* Then we set up a store on Shopify – I just threw our logo onto an amusingly wide selection of items (PostHog shower curtain, anyone?) - it was cool to just have merch for sale and a way of giving it.
+* Next, we set up a store on Shopify.
+I just threw our logo onto an amusingly wide selection of items – PostHog shower curtain, anyone?
+It was cool to just have merch for sale and a way of giving it.

 * Then we created custom components and built it into our website directly, so it's perfectly integrated.

 * Then we booked a photo shoot and took custom photos of our team wearing everything.

-* Now we're working on limited editions of certain items to create collectible series of t shirts
+* Now we're working on limited editions of certain items to create collectible series of t-shirts

 Who knows what happens next!

-It's not the fact we did the above with our merch store (I know people reading may be tempted to copy) - this is one activity of hundreds that builds brand.
+This single thing is easy enough to copy, but it's just one activity among hundreds that builds a brand.

 ## Doesn't this imply doing everything to a really high standard and a ridiculous workload?

 Yes.
 You can be iterative with it, though.
-Not everything was amazing on day one, but we'll keep improving and tweaking everything over time.
+Not everything was amazing on day one, but we keep improving and tweaking everything over time.

 So, get out there, and be bold